hypergeek-dev/Moviedatabase-MVC/readme.md

 ## Visitor Stories (Not Registered)

 - **As a visitor, I can view the latest news articles.** This allows me to stay informed about the latest news and events without needing to register or log in.
+- **As a visitor, I can submit feedback through the feedback form** This allows me to give my opinion on the current state of the website and further improvements.

 This process is also described